XinnuoXu/CVAE_Dial_CGate/README.md

 ```

 ### Step2: Filter the OpenSubtitles dataset <br />
-Run the following command in `data/filter/` to read subtitles from json files and save in file `bag_of_words` in the same directory.
+*Preprocess the Opensubtitle data:* Run the following command in `data/filter/` to read subtitles from json files and save in file `bag_of_words` in the same directory.
 ```
 python read_html.py
 ```